 The Strategic Policing Requirement requires us to ensure that the Force has the capacity and capability to play our part in addressing national policing threats, identified as terrorism, civil emergencies, organised crime, public order and public safety and large scale cyber incidents.
-Dealing with these threats generally means joint working with other forces and agencies as part of a national response, requiring standardisation and coordination of equipment and processes.
+Dealing with these threats generally means joint working with other forces and agencies as part of a national response, requiring standardisation and co-ordination of equipment and processes.

 HM Inspectorate of Constabulary's most recent assessment of our Strategic Policing Requirement preparedness found that West Midlands Police has sufficient capacity and capability to address local requirements whilst providing vital support to other forces and meeting its national obligations.
-We will continue to ensure that our contribution to the response to these national threats is comprehensive, effective and properly resourced.
+However, continued reductions in resources are having an impact.
+As the Chief Constable reported to the Commissioner, while the Force retains its capability to meet local and national public order responsibilities for example, this is increasingly to the detriment of the delivery of non-emergency local policing during deployment periods.
+We will continue to ensure that our contribution to the response to these national threats is comprehensive, effective and properly resourced, responding to any changes to the Strategic Policing Requirement.